MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-proxy-intro-aad.md

 ## How it works

 Conditional Access App Control uses a reverse proxy architecture and integrates with your IdP.
-When integrating with Microsoft Entra Conditional Access, you can configure apps to work with Conditional Access App Control with just a few clicks, allowing you to easily and selectively enforce access and session controls on your organization's apps based on any condition in Conditional Access.
+When integrating with Microsoft Entra Conditional Access, you can configure apps to work with Conditional Access App Control, allowing you to easily and selectively enforce access and session controls on your organization's apps based on any condition in Conditional Access.
 The conditions define *who* (user or group of users) and *what* (which cloud apps) and *where* (which locations and networks) a Conditional Access policy is applied to.
 After you've determined the conditions, you can route users to Defender for Cloud Apps where you can protect data with Conditional Access App Control by applying access and session controls.

 Conditional Access App Control enables user app access and sessions to be monitored and controlled in real time based on access and session policies.
 Access and session policies are used within the Defender for Cloud Apps portal to further refine filters and set actions to be taken on a user.
 With the access and session policies, you can:

 - **Prevent data exfiltration**: You can block the download, cut, copy, and print of sensitive documents on, for example, unmanaged devices.

 - **Require authentication context**: You can reevaluate Microsoft Entra Conditional Access policies when a sensitive action occurs in the session.
-For example, require multi-factor authentication on download of a highly confidential file.
+For example, require multifactor authentication on download of a highly confidential file.

 - **Protect on download**: Instead of blocking the download of sensitive documents, you can require documents to be labeled and encrypted when you integrate with Microsoft Purview Information Protection.
 This action ensures the document is protected and user access is restricted in a potentially risky session.